Suspect in Colorado grocery store shooting faces 10 counts of murder, police say - KVIA

 Police took the suspect into custody at the store Monday afternoon, less than an hour after panicked 911 callers told dispatchers of the killings unfolding there.

-Alissa, who at some point was shot in the leg, was in stable condition at a hospital Tuesday, and will be jailed after his treatment is finished, authorities said.
+Alissa, who at some point was shot in the leg Monday, was booked Tuesday into county jail after being treated at a hospital, authorities said.
+Officers described his wound as a “through and through” gunshot wound to his upper right thigh, according to an affidavit from Boulder County.
+It wasn’t clear who shot him, Boulder Police Chief Maris Herold said.

+Alissa will have his first court appearance at 8:15 a.m.
+(10:15 a.m.
+ET) Thursday, according to Colorado Judicial Branch online records.

-The motive in the Boulder killings — one of several mass shootings in the US over the last week — isn’t immediately known, and the investigation will take a long time, authorities said.
+The motive in the Boulder killings — one of several mass shootings in the US over the past week — isn’t immediately known, and the investigation will take a long time, authorities said.
+Still, investigators believe he was the only perpetrator, they said.

 “I promise that all of us here will work tirelessly … to make sure that the killer is held absolutely and fully accountable for what he did,” Boulder County District Attorney Michael Dougherty said Tuesday at a news conference in Boulder.